loui-gh/ft_containers/README.md

 # ft_containers

 Task: Implement the vector and map containers using the structure of the respective STL containers as reference.
 As with all C++ 42 projects, only the C++98 standard may be used.
+NEXT UP: see if fill constructor works )

+A container is a holder object that stores a collection of other objects (its elements).
+They are implemented as class templates.
+A 'class template' allows you to define a generic class that can work with different data types.
+A vector is a dynamic array, and it should be able to take all kinds of variables (string, int, long long, etc.)

 Vector::
 A vector is a dynamic array.